SmartMengGo/face-recognition/README.md

 to train the model with the Yale Faces data set.
 If you want to train the model using your own data, just put it into the data directory (./yalefaces) and if need be, modify the `helper.py` file to read your data (this project was built to read the Yale Faces data specifically, not any images).

+This model can achieve 100% accuracy on validation data (the Yale dataset was split in 80% training and 20% validation set).
+Obviously, the validation set is extremely similar to the training set ( we took 2 to 4 images per person for validation, but faces of the same person remain similar).
+Hence, the model is highly overfitting the data.
+However, in the context of face detection, this is a positive behaviour for our model.
+We want the model to remind your face specifically, so a high degree of overfitting is required.

 ### Deployment

 TODO create a `predict.py` file that takes as arguments names of images file to predict.